Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter Sells 2,750 Shares

-Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the company’s stock in a transaction on Wednesday, March 23rd.
-The shares were sold at an average price of $4.29, for a total value of $11,797.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the firm’s stock in a transaction dated Friday, March 25th.
+The shares were sold at an average price of $4.30, for a total value of $11,825.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Margaret Cotter also recently made the following trade(s):